Edward Olivares Player Props: Royals vs. Nationals

-On Friday, Edward Olivares (.250 on-base percentage in past 10 games, 54 points below season-long percentage) and the Kansas City Royals face the Washington Nationals, whose starting pitcher will be Patrick Corbin.
-First pitch is at 8:10 PM ET.
+The Kansas City Royals, including Edward Olivares (.207 slugging percentage in past 10 games, including zero homers), take on starter Josiah Gray and the Washington Nationals at Kauffman Stadium, Saturday at 4:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Tigers.
+In his previous game he had a hitless performance (0-for-4) against the Nationals.

 Edward Olivares Game Info & Props vs. the Nationals